 The Dragon Ball FighterZ Tutorial Sucks Part 1 - Why?

-Originally published April, 2018
+Originally published April 2018

-I have already mentioned my disappointment for the tutorial in my super-long review of the Dragon Ball FighterZ.
+I have already mentioned my disappointment with the tutorial in my super-long review of the Dragon Ball FighterZ.
 I wanted to talk more about my issues with the tutorial, and why I found it so vexing.
 I also wanted to document some of the important tips and tricks that the tutorial doesn't bother to teach you.
 However, the review was getting too long, so I decided to split this off and do another lengthy exposé on Dragon Ball FighterZ and its flaws.
 Why?
 Because I really enjoy the game overall and I hope that they improve the tutorial in the future for new players.
 As of right now, however, the Dragon Ball FighterZ tutorial sucks.

-Why Does it Suck?
+Why Does It Suck?

 Dragon Ball FighterZ, while a very approachable fighting game with its various auto-combos and smooth controls, is still a complicated game.
 First and foremost, it's a fighting game.
 Fighting games, with the exception of Divekick, are one of the more complicated genres of games.
-As a result, it's difficult for interested newcomers to really get into it and understand it enough get over the learning curve.
+As a result, it's difficult for interested newcomers to really get into it and understand it enough to get over the learning curve.
 The Dragon Ball part of the equation was enough to get a lot of people interested in this game who wouldn't normally bat an eye at fighting games.
 So it's frustrating to me that the developers didn't put in the effort to retain as many new players as possible.

 Arc's Previous Resources

 What is really frustrating about it to me is that the game's developer, Arc System Works, used to really put in the effort for their tutorials.
-I know I mention it a lot in my Dragon Ball FighterZ review, but Blazblue Calamity Trigger and Continuum Shift are something of the personal standard for me, when it comes to fighting game experiences.
+I know I mention it a lot in my Dragon Ball FighterZ review, but Blazblue Calamity Trigger and Continuum Shift are something of the personal standard for me when it comes to fighting game experiences.
 Blazblue (made by Arc Sys) was an incredibly complex fighting game and its sequels have continued as such.
 Put simply: they're not easy games to get into.

 At the time of Blazblue's initial release, I had barely started to get into fighting games in a meaningful way.
 Blazblue was the first game that taught me mechanics and fundamentals in a way that made the fighting genre make sense.
 I started to understand why some moves would be unsafe in certain scenarios versus others.
 I started to realize what constituted a strong defense.
 I understood why some characters were stronger than others beyond the concept of "priority."
 How did I learn all this?